← All Stories

 The Inuit peoples understood the arrangement very quickly.
 You did not need to tell people twice.

-When the hunting was good, the kayaks came back full and the families were fed and the winter was survivable.
+When the hunting was good, the kayaks came back full, the families were fed, and the winter was survivable.
 When the hunting was bad, the kayaks came back empty.
-Sometimes they did not come back.
-The angakuit, the shamans, explained the difference: Sedna's mood.
+Sometimes they did not come back at all.
+The angakkuit, the shamans, explained the difference: Sedna's mood.
 The sea creatures came up when she released them, and she withheld them when she was not willing to give.

 Here is the mechanism.
 When she went too long without tending, her hair tangled.
 The animals became caught in the knots.
 Nothing swam toward the surface.
 Nothing came to the hunters.
 A family could starve in a matter of weeks in an Arctic winter with no game in the water.